Tryliom/PhysicsEngine/documentation/blogpost.md

 ## Memory tracking

 There is small allocations when inserting colliders each times a node size increase.
-The nodes keep the same size after that so there is less future allocations.<br>
+The nodes then remain the same size, which reduces future allocations.

 ![](images/insertColliders.png)

-There is a big allocation when all possible pairs are put on the new collider pairs list (with verified collision).<br>
+There is a large allocation when all possible pairs are placed on the list of new collider pairs (with verified collision).<br>
 This is deallocated at the end of the collision detection.<br>

 ![](images/10secProfile.png)